mgrebenets/mgrebenets.github.io/_posts/2015-03-15-hackerrank-in-swift---io.md

 ## Summary

 You now have a handy stdin Swift library to get you going with most of assignments.
-In one of the future posts I will come up with a way to reuse this code and keep it in a separate file, this will require some use of Swift compiler and makefiles, so stay tuned.
+If you are not a big fan of copy-pasting these functions each time, check out my other posts about [HackerRank makefiles]({% post_url 2015-03-16-hackerrank-in-swift---makefiles %}) and [reusing Swift IO library]({% post_url 2015-03-17-hackerrank-in-swift---reuse-io %}).